loney-liu/docker-vod-server/README.md

 # Use private VOD server for review.

+## Note:
-## Note: Safari doesn't work properly.
+1. Safari doesn't work properly.
 Please use Chrome or Firefox
+2. https is required.

 ## Install